 Having completed her PhD at Louisiana State University, Lucinda Cole came to USM's Department of English in 1989.
-Her original field of study--feminist theory and early modern literature--has expanded over the years to include the history of science and the interdisciplinary work variously identified as "Animal Studies," or "Human-Animal Studies."
-Recent publications include a special issue of The Eighteenth Century: Theory and Interpretation entitled "Animal, All Too Animal," articles on seventeenth-century science in The Routledge Companion to Literature and Science and The Blackwell Companion to English Literature, and an essay on rats, witches, climate, and early modern theories of contagion.
-Her book-in-progresss (under contract with Michigan University Press) is entitled 'Imperfect Creatures': Vermin, Literature and the Sciences of Life, 1550-1700.
+Her original field of study--feminist theory and early modern literature--has expanded over the years to include feminist ecological criticism, the history of science, and the interdisciplinary work variously identified as "Animal Studies," or "Human-Animal Studies."
+She serves on the board of Configurations--the official journal for the Society for Literature, Sciences, and the Arts--and on the board of Maine Friends of Animals, Maine's largest animal protection organization.

 Within the program, Lucinda teaches feminist theories, earlier women writers, and a new course on species, sex, gender, and science fiction.

 Imperfect Creatures: Vermin, Literature, and the Sciences of Life, 1550-1730.
 University of Michigan Press.
 Forthcoming.

 “Guns, Ivory, and Elephant Graveyards.”
 Joint Tenant of the Shade: Environmentalism and Animal Welfare in the Long Eighteenth Century.
 (Oxford Studies in the Enlightenment).
 Ed.
 Katherine Quinsey.
 Oxford: Oxford University Press.
 Forthcoming.